AminBoumerdassi/GWG-classifier/README.md

 # GWG-classifier
-A convolutional neural network for classifying gravitational-wave glitches
+A convolutional neural network for classifying gravitational-wave glitches from gravitational-wave detectors such as LIGO, Virgo or KAGRA.